What are the Benefits of a Digital Workplace?

 Fewer knowledge gaps, eliminating reliance on institutional knowledge with deskside support models that standardize processes and procedures.

-Increased efficiency, using technology to removes the barriers of time, location, devices, and network connections, ensuring business units can always be in alignment
+Increased efficiency, using technology to remove the barriers of time, location, devices, and network connections, ensuring business units can always be in alignment.

 Digital workplace automation enables 24/7 self-service for IT and HR support, making it easier to find information, get answers to top questions, and complete complex routine processes.